glenjarvis/dmarc-lambda/README.md

 # dmarc.lambda
-AWS Lambda Application that receives, parses and processes DMARC summary reports
+AWS Lambda Application that receives, parses and processes DMARC summary reports.

 Spam email has been a problem since the mid-nineties.
 There have been technological advances that let the owner of a domain (e.g., `google.com` or `scs.lbl.gov` or `glenjarvis.com`) absolutely control if an email from that domain really belongs to them: